crate/crate-operator/docs/source/configuration.rst

    - ``aws``
    - ``azure``
+   - ``gcp``
+   - ``openshift`` (Red Hat OpenShift Container Platform)

+   When set to ``openshift``, the operator will:

+   - Use a sidecar container (``crate-control``) for SQL execution instead of ``pod_exec`` to comply with OpenShift's security policies
+   - Create OpenShift-specific SecurityContextConstraints and ServiceAccounts
+   - Skip privileged init containers
+   - Adjust pod security contexts to allow CrateDB to run with required capabilities

    Under the hood, the operator will pass a ``zone`` attribute to all CrateDB nodes.
 This attribute can also be defined explicitly or override the one set